 PROPOSED COURSES .

-In addition to introductory course dealing with mass communication, new media, culture, language, research methods and academic writing, I would be happy to offer courses revolving around my realms of expertise, in particular social media, humor, and various aspects of critical discourse analysis.
+In addition to an introductory course on mass communication, new media, culture, language, research methods and academic writing, I would be happy to offer courses rooted in my areas of expertise, particularly social media, humor, and various aspects of critical discourse analysis.
 Three examples for such courses are detailed below.

 Online humor as identity work (BA seminar)

-Social media constitute a central arena for identity work in contemporary society.
-Various genres of humor take part in these processes.
+Social media constitute a central arena for identity work in contemporary society, and various genres of humor are crucial to this work.
 This course examines the role of online humor in processes of collective identity construction.
-It examines the dialectics between social identity and humorous communication, and the significance of the participatory nature of social-media communication within this dialectics.
-Students will get acquainted with literature dealing with social media, with various humorous genres (nonsense, satire, parody, irony, memes), and with identity work.
-Students will present examples of relevant humorous texts throughout the course, and identify aspects of identity work emerging from them, and right a case-study paper referring to these issues, focusing a specific identity category of their choice and the online humor revolving it.
+It examines the dialectics between social identity and humorous communication, and the significance of the participatory nature of social media communication within these dialectics.
+Students will get acquainted with literature dealing with social media, various genres of humor (nonsense, satire, parody, irony, memes), and identity work.
+Students will present examples of relevant humorous texts throughout the course and identify aspects of identity work emerging from them.
+They will also write a case study that explores these issues, focusing on a specific identity category of their choice and the online humor revolving around it.

 Minority discourse on social media: Gender, ethnicity & nationality (BA seminar)

 Social media facilitate constant segregation and collectivization of social groups.
-It enables the assemblage of these groups in distinct spaces, and at the same time create multiple opportunities for inter-group interaction.
-This context collapsed arena leads to a complex social dynamics within minority groups, between such groups, and between them and the general hegemonic society.
-This course will explore this dynamics based on literature regarding social media and minority-groups’ media usage.
-The course will focus 3 central divides with emphasis on the Israeli context: gender, ethnicity and nationality.
-Students will write a paper analysing a case of inter- or intra-group social media discourse related to one social gap of their choice.
+It enables the formation of these groups in distinct spaces while simultaneously creating opportunities for inter-group interaction.
+This context-collapsed arena leads to complex social dynamics within minority groups, between such groups, and between them and general hegemonic society.
+This course will explore these dynamics based on literature about social media and the media usage of minority groups.
+The course focuses on three central divides, namely, gender, ethnicity, and nationality, with an emphasis on how these play out in an Israeli context.
+Students will write a paper analyzing a case of inter- or intra-group social media discourse related to one social gap of their choice.

-Misunderstandings, meaning-multiplicity & the un-said in discourse (MA seminar)
+Misunderstandings, meaning multiplicity & the un-said in discourse (MA seminar)

-Misunderstandings are predominantly perceived as undesired lapses in communication, but they also incorporate significant productive potential to promote social collectivization and segregation, and to expose transparent social norms.
-Based on literature dealing with social media, meaning multiplicity and misunderstandings, the course will explore the conditions in which this discursive dynamics comes into being, and its social implications.
-Along the course students will be expected to present one instance of such interaction and provide a brief analysis based on the literature included in the syllabus.
-Students will write a paper analyzing an instance of an interpretive failure, and discuss potential productive and counter-productive social implications of the chosen misinterpretation.
+Misunderstandings are predominantly perceived as undesirable lapses in communication.
+However, they also have significant productive potential to promote social collectivization and segregation, and expose transparent social norms.
+Based on literature about social media, meaning multiplicity, and misunderstandings, this course will explore both the conditions in which these discursive dynamics come into being and their social implications.
+Throughout the course, students will present one instance of such an interaction and provide a brief analysis based on the literature included in the syllabus.
+Students will also write a paper in which they analyze an instance of interpretive failure and discuss the potential productive and counterproductive social implications of their chosen case.